ucan-wg/delegation/README.md

 ```

 ## Subject
+[Subject]: #subject

-The Subject MUST be the DID that initiated the delegation chain.
+The Subject MUST be the DID that initiated the delegation chain, or an explicit `null`.
+For more on the `null`, please see the [Powerline] section.

 For example: